wentam/bottom-bracket/notes/misc.md

 This feels a little bit wrong, but so does spending build compute time on a 'nest' macro that really just changes how you indent it.

 * in my higher-level language, probably call (let) (with-vars) instead to stay consistent with the 'with' pattern.
-* When we say (with-macros-from "foo.aarrp" (with-macros-from "bar.aarrp" my-code)), the macros from foo.aarrp would be available inside bar.aarrp.
-This isn't *that* wierd, as it behaves the same way in C with #include, but we might want to provide a mechanism that locally reverts to just builtin macros, like (with-only-builtins foo). with-macros-from - or another macro with a similar name, could automatically use with-only-builtins.
+* When we say (with-macros (include "foo.aarrp") (with-macros (include "bar.aarrp") my-code)), the macros from foo.aarrp would be available inside bar.aarrp.
+This isn't *that* wierd, as it behaves the same way in C with #include, but we might want to provide a mechanism that locally reverts to just builtin macros, like (with-only-builtins foo). with-macros - or another macro with a similar name, could automatically use with-only-builtins.
 * Note that you could build an interpreted language in aarrp by using macros for their side effects instead of what they expand into.
 Could implement python inside aarrp like this.
 * It's definitely worth documenting clearly that macros are about both expansion *and* side-effects, unlike in CL
 * Because macros are about side-effects, there's definitely an argument to be had that maybe macroexpansion needs a specified, deterministic order
+* A naming scheme that differentiates between a build-time thing and a runtime thing would probably be helpful, like (push-function) and (runtime-function)
+* include probably needs to be a builtin macro.
+Yes, you could implement it in aarrp, but there would be no way to include the include macro as a library.